Leading IT Transformation

 Kanban started life as a planning system in the 1940s on the Toyota manufacturing line.
 Its goal was to manage and control work and inventory at each stage of production optimally.
 As a visual system for managing work as it moves through a process, as well as see the work passing through it, Kanban could be applied to anything, in any industry.
 Nike used Kanban to standardize work and reduce overtime at its supplier factories, salvaging its reputation – which had come under attack from activists – and setting new standards for employee well-being in its industry.
 Jaguar leveraged the system to shorten time-to-market and improve new product design.

-Kanban is considered an Agile methodology, although it doesn’t necessarily involve incremental and iterative development.
-It can be used when a solution is being developed and/or implemented over a long development cycle/duration.
-Although Kanban is generally spoken of in terms of project management, it is also a powerful change management method.
+Kanban is considered an Agile framework, although it doesn’t necessarily involve incremental and iterative development.
+It focuses on visualizing the work items on Kanban boards, to increase transparency and collaboration among team members (including business and IT staff).
+Kanban can be very useful in visually prioritizing work, identifying blockers (things that prevent progress) and demonstrating progress with the backlog of small maintenance projects, as well as when a solution is being developed and/or implemented over a long development cycle/duration.
+Kanban is also a powerful change management method.

-Organizations that don’t have the necessary internal resources or fewer internal resources than necessary to develop custom software may engage the services of a software development company.
-Outsourcing is practiced by small and large companies alike, and has been around since the 1980s.
+Organizations that do not have the necessary internal resources to develop and/or support the IT application portfolio or are unable to cost-effectively meet the IT infrastructure needs, may engage the services of an external vendor, (e.g., software development company, software support vendor, infrastructure provider).
+Outsourcing is practiced by small and large companies alike and has been around since the 1980s.

 One of the earliest examples of outsourcing dates to 1989, when Eastman Kodak outsourced the design, building and management of a data center to IBM.
 Hundreds of Kodak staffers were transferred to IBM.
-Other companies took note and the IT outsourcing industry began to come up.
+Other companies took note, and the IT outsourcing industry began.
 The growth of computer networks in the 90s led to the creation of application service providers (ASPs).
 Over the years, managed service providers (MSPs) have formed to deliver applications, networks, security and infrastructure remotely via pay-as-go models that enable businesses to save costs and increase or reduce the resources they pay for as they scale their business up or down.

 A company may outsource an entire function or some activities only.
 Surveys indicate that 59% of businesses use outsourcing to reduce their operating expenses.
 The top outsourcing countries are India, Ukraine, Poland and Argentina.